Meledit/UNESCO-Venise/README.md

 * Bilingual Support: The website is available in both English and French, allowing users to toggle between the two languages based on their preference.

 ## Technologies Used
-The UNESCO-Venise incorporates the following technologies:
+UNESCO-Venise incorporates the following technologies:

 HTML: Provides the structure and layout of the website.
 CSS: Handles the styling and visual presentation of the website.